Am0rphous/Awesome/Reverse Engineering.md

   - [JTAG Explained tutorial](https://blog.senr.io/blog/jtag-explained)

 ## Decompilers
+"A decompiler takes one from a binary to source code–or something similarly high-level that can easily be read by humans."
 - [JadX](https://github.com/skylot/jadx) - Dex to Java decompiler.
 Command line and GUI tools for producing Java source code from Android Dex and Apk files
 - [JustDecompile Engine](https://github.com/telerik/JustDecompileEngine) - .NET decompiler.

 ## Disassemblers
+"takes one from binary to assembler–which is much lower level and is more difficult to read for humans."
  IDA Pro, Binary Ninja and radare2

 ## Dynamic analysis